Please note that registration for 13+ entry in 2017 is now closed.

 If your son attends a primary school please register for 11+ entry to Westminster Under School.

 120 boys enter Westminster School at 13+.
 Approximately 50 of these boys come from our Under School; most of the remainder come from prep schools in London and the Home Counties.
 Boys who attend state primary schools are advised to transfer to the Under School or to another prep school at 11+.
 A quarter of the boys who join at 13+ decide to board.

-For 13+ entry it is strongly advised that boys should be registered by the end of Year 5 (the academic year of their 10th birthday).
-In fact boys can register from birth.
-Tests take place in the October and November of year 6.
+For 13+ entry, boys can be registered from birth and should be registered by the end of Year 5 (the academic year of their 10th birthday).

 To find out about visiting the school please click here .

 Please click here to download the 13+ registration form.

 While a boy is in Year 6 (the academic year of his 11th birthday)

 He takes the Independent Schools Examinations Board (ISEB) Common Pre-Tests at his prep school.
 These are computer tests in English, Mathematics and Reasoning.
 For more information please go to http://www.iseb.co.uk/pretests.htm .
 If your son attends a school that does not administer the ISEB Common Pre-Tests please contact us so that alternative arrangements can be made.

 Westminster School requests a reference from the boy's current head teacher.

 Boys who have performed strongly in the tests and who have received a satisfactory report are invited to Westminster for an interview.
 Most boys are invited during the Lent Term (January – March).
 The interview includes short tests in English and Mathematics.